-LTFY.04.010 Introduction into Quantum Computing: Theory and Practice
+LTFY.04.012 Fundamentals of Quantum Computing: Theory and Practice

 The target audience is students of physics, mathematics, chemistry & material science, engineering, and even computer science.